 But it's actually epic and even though it's similar to Higurashi a LOT, it was one of the best and memorable anime I'd watched in a while.

-There's a festival in Ookami Kakushi similar to Higurashi's Cotton Drifting festival, the dam issue and many more.
+There's an orange festival in Ookami Kakushi similar to Higurashi's Cotton Drifting festival, there are dam issues in both series - and many more similarities.

 I strongly recommend this to people who enjoy memorable music, great animation, creepiness and a calm atmosphere (at times), which then occasionally shifts to a horror-like atmosphere, much like Higurashi no Naku Koro ni.